rp722/PS-Code-Automation-for-left-User/README.md

 ---------------------------------------------------------------------------------------------

-Ps code make a efficient way to deal with left user in AD and save some user information to the database This Code is recommended to be executed manually in AD, or put it in the scheduled.
+Ps code make a efficient way to deal with left user in AD and save some user information to the database.

+This Code is recommended to be executed manually in AD, or put it in the scheduled.